sindhu4512/task/4_2_connecting_to_mobile_client.md

 permalink: /Mobile/
 ---

-## User Story 4.2: Connecting to ownCloud Server Using Mobile Client
+## Connecting to ownCloud Server Using Mobile Client

 The ownCloud mobile client offers the following advantages: